Jamie Bestwick

 Jamie Bestwick (born 8 July 1971) is a British BMX rider.
 He won 13 gold medals in the BMX Vert event at the X Games, and one gold medal for Vert Best Trick.

-He started riding BMX with his friends at 10 years old.
+Bestwick started riding BMX with his friends at 10 years old.
 Jamie only competed in BMX events for fun.
 Riding his bike was just a way to hang out with his friends.
 After he finished school, his first priority was working as an engineer for Rolls-Royce in England and he thought that was going to be his career.
 However, he decided to quit his job and become a professional BMX rider.